gotoz/runq/README.md

 Environment variables have priority over global options.

-## Storage
+### External Storage
 Extra storage can be added in the form of Qcow2 images, raw file images or regular block devices.
+The storage is located outside of the container filesystem and therefore will survive even after a runq container has been deleted.

 Storage devices will be mounted automatically if a filesytem and a mount point has been specified.
-Supported filesystems are ext2, ext3, ext4, xfs and btrfs.
+Supported filesystems are ext2, ext3, ext4 and xfs.
 Cache type must be writeback, writethrough, none or unsafe.
 Cache type "none" is recommended for filesystems that support `O_DIRECT`.
 See man qemu(1) for details about different cache types.